jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 featured: true
 ---

-Your actual content starts _here..._
+Your awesome content _starts here..._
 ```

 ### Markdown & AI Are Like Peanut Butter & Bananas